+To learn more about wills, read Why You Need a Will.
 Historically, Texas recognized three types of wills.

-- Holographic will: A will written entirely in the deceased’s handwriting.
+Holographic will: A will written entirely in the deceased’s handwriting.

 Attested will: A will not entirely in the deceased’s handwriting (typically a typewritten will)

-- Because of their limited application, oral wills made (signed) after Sept.
-1, 2007, are no longer valid in Texas.
+Oral will (sometimes called a nuncupative will or deathbed wish.
+Because of their limited application, oral wills made (signed) after September 1, 2007, are no longer valid in Texas.

 Self-Proving Holographic Wills